Kingxukai/linux/Documentation/driver-api/dpll.rst

 Every other operation handler is checked for existence and ``-EOPNOTSUPP`` is returned in case of absence of specific handler.

-The simplest implementation is in the OCP TimeCard driver.
+The simplest implementation is in the woke OCP TimeCard driver.
 The ops structures are defined like this:

 .. code-block:: c